pateljannat/LMS-Docs/docs/course-creation/add-a-chapter.md

 # Chapter

 A chapter forms the second layer in the LMS hierarchy.
-It is used to group lessons that belong to a certain topic.
+It is used to group lessons that belong to the same topic.

-Once the user saves the course, they will see a Course Content section at the bottom.
-From there, users can add chapters to their courses.
-Add the following information to your chapter:
+You can add chapters from the Course Outline page.
+To add a chapter, click on the Add Chapter button.
+In the dialog, enter the following information.

  - **Chapter Name:** Add a title to your chapter.
  - **Short Description:** Provide a one-line description for your chapter.